CSE-UOI at SemEval-2026 Task 6: A Two-Stage Heterogeneous Ensemble with Deliberative Complexity Gating for Political Evasion Detection: Experimental Setup

 \subsection{Inference Hyperparameters}

 Both models use self-consistency with $k=5$.
-Grok uses $\tau=\{0.3,0.5,0.5,0.5,0.5\}$; Gemini uses $\tau=1.0$ with \texttt{thinking\_level=high} and voting weight $w=4$.
+Grok uses $\tau=\{0.3,0.5,0.5,0.5,0.5\}$ (first sample as near-deterministic prediction, others for diversity); Gemini uses $\tau=1.0$ (recommended default) with \texttt{thinking\_level=high} and voting weight $w=4$.
 Stage-2 DCG is post-hoc and API-free.
 It reads Stage-1 detailed JSON and recomputes final predictions.
 It uses a batch-adaptive threshold $\theta_1=Q_{25}$ of Gemini response length and a fixed Grok consistency gate $s_i<1.0$.